devpack/mayhem-py/README.md

 # mayhem-py

-Python version of the classic Amiga game Mayhem.
-Added support for online gaming (see server.py).
+Python version of the classic Amiga game Mayhem, with support for online gaming (see bellow).

-Try the HTML version on: https://devpack.github.io/mayhem-html5 or https://devpack.itch.io/mayhem
+Try the HTML version (local gaming only) on: https://devpack.github.io/mayhem-html5 or https://devpack.itch.io/mayhem

 ----